-Audit Timelines
+Audit timelines

-Timeline Audit Activity 12 weeks prior to audit Board selects practitioners for audit and checks individuals have not been selected for audit within the previous 3-years 8 - 9 weeks prior to audit Practitioners receive written notification of their selection for audit (including an audit declaration form) 4 -5 weeks prior to audit Follow-up communique sent to practitioners who are yet to provide their audit documents 2-weeks prior to audit A final notification is sent to practitioners who have either not responded or whose documentation is incomplete Audit Audits are undertaken by Board members and staff who have received training in auditing practice in accordance with the Board's pre-determined audit evaluation criteria 2-weeks after the audit Practitioners who did not meet the audit requirements are notified in writing and advised of what they need to do to achieve a 'pass' status 4-weeks after the audit Practitioners who successfully passed the audit requirements are notified
+Timeline Audit activity 12 weeks prior to audit Board/MSS selects practitioners for audit and checks individuals have not been selected for audit within the previous biennium.
+Eight to nine weeks prior to audit Practitioners receive written notification of their selection for audit (including an audit declaration form).
+Four to five weeks prior to audit Follow-up email sent to practitioners who are yet to provide their audit documents.
+Two weeks prior to audit A final notification is sent to practitioners who have either not responded or whose documentation is incomplete.
+Audit Audits are undertaken by Board members and staff who have received training in auditing practice in accordance with the Board's pre-determined audit evaluation criteria.
+Two weeks after the audit Practitioners who did not meet the audit requirements are notified in writing and advised of what they need to do to achieve a 'meets requirements' status.
+Four weeks after the audit Practitioners who successfully met the Board's recertification audit requirements are notified.